allania7med11/travelplanner/README.md

 1.add .env file with your MeaningCloud API .It should look like this:
 API_KEY="YOUR API KEY"

-2.create node_module
+2.create node_module:
 npm install

-3.Build environment by
+3.Build environment by:
 npm run build-prod

-4.To start application run
+4.To start application run:
 npm run start
 then open localhost:8080 to view application.

-5.To test run
+5.To test run:
 npm run test